ngrx/platform/projects/ngrx.io/content/guide/store/index.md

 - [Selectors](guide/store/selectors) are pure functions used to select, derive and compose pieces of state.
 - State is accessed with the `Store`, an observable of state and an observer of actions.

+## Local state management

+NgRx Store is mainly for managing global state across an entire application.
+In cases where you need to manage temporary or local component state, consider using [NgRx ComponentStore](guide/component-store).

 ## Installation

 Detailed installation instructions can be found on the [Installation](guide/store/install) page.